 Squish the bread up into a small ball and just stick it on the hook as though it were a worm.
 Or fold it over the hook and squish it near the hook's eye.
 Bread doesn’t last very long in the water, but because it isn’t “gross,” many kids will enjoy learning to bait their own hook with bread when necessary.
 Slowly sinking bread can be a deadly bait, hang on to your rod!

-more exotic baits – Dog food, Campbells Meat Balls, Cat biscuits, Boiulies etc. In some places, particularly those with dense populations of bluegill, catfish or carp, you can often catch fish with nothing more than a bit of bread.
+more exotic baits – Dog food, Campbells Meat Balls, Cat biscuits, Boilies etc. In some places, particularly those with dense populations of catfish or carp, you can often catch fish with nothing more than a bit of bread.

-Squish the bread up into a small ball and just stick it on the hook as though it were a cricket or worm.
+Bread can be fish many ways.
+You could squish the bread up into a small ball and just stick it on the hook as though it were a maggot or worm.
 Bread doesn’t last very long in the water, but because it isn’t “gross,” many kids will enjoy learning to bait their own hook with bread when necessary.

 Rules and Regulations